Dambusters exhibition opposite Derwent Dam branded ‘absurd’ by locals

 Members finally voted to defer the decision after Councillor Doug Birkinshaw suggested planning officers consider an extension of the exiting building with a smaller cafe.

-Coun Birkinshaw said the income from the cafe could be used to finance private parking enforcement, litter and dog fowling.
+Coun Birkinshaw said the income from the cafe could be used to finance private parking, litter and dog fouling enforcement.